 According to the Heart and Stroke Foundation of South Africa, the nation is in the grip of a countrywide obesity epidemic.
+Somewhere between Banting, The Blood Type diet, green smoothie cleanses, Paleo, maple syrup cleanses and the Holford Low GL Plan, we must be doing something wrong.
 It is time to face the stats and learn more about weight management.

 South Africa has the highest overweight and obesity rate in sub-Saharan Africa, with up to 70% of women and a third of men being classified as overweight or obese.1 A staggering 40% of women in our country are obese.
 South Africa is among the countries with the highest childhood obesity rates – one in four girls and one in five boys.
 Children from wealthier families have the highest rate of both increase and prevalence of obesity.2

 What these staggering rates mean is that somewhere between Banting, The Blood Type diet, green smoothie cleanses, Paleo, maple syrup cleanses and the Holford Low GL Plan, we must be doing something wrong.
 Or you must be doing something wrong because your husband has lost 20 kg and you’ve gained 3 kg.

 The truth is, as much as Banters and Blood Typers would have you believe their diet is best, it may not be the best diet for you.
 That’s because your genes dictate how you react to food and exercise more than the diet of the moment, or the diet with the best propaganda campaign, ever will.